Find a CPA Who Understands Your Situation

 CPA Comparison Worksheet

-Print this worksheet and fill it in after your consultations to compare your options.
+Print this worksheet and fill it in during or after your consultations.
+Comparing CPAs side-by-side makes the decision clearer.

 | Factor | CPA 1 | CPA 2 | CPA 3 |